by John Ellis

 Well, while I’m more than happy to be persuaded that ontological differences exist, I’ve never heard a good argument laying out those arguments.
 Furthermore, I’ve yet been unable to parse that argument out for myself in a way that provides any concrete conclusions.
 And possibly raising some eyebrows and dropping jaws even further, I’ll add this: Conversations about ontological differences give me pause for theological reasons.
 As Gregory of Nazianzus declared, “What has not been assumed has not been healed.”
 Or, to use Athanasius of Alexandria’s word in place of healed, “redeemed.”

 In his full humanity, Jesus is a man.
 If there are ontological differences between men and women, then there are aspects of the humanity of women that Christ did not assume.
-The soteriological implications of that give me pause.
+The soteriological implications give me pause.

 In a nutshell, ontology is the philosophy of being.
 What things exist?
 And, drilling down even further, what makes something the thing that it is and not another thing?
 Questions about ontology are not as simple as most discourses pretend – as this discussion reveals, I think.
 The word ontology is thrown around a lot by lovers of philosophy, seminary students, and Thomists, often in ways that betray a hubristic overvaluation of the speakers grasp of the topic.
 I’ve been guilty of that hubris, and, no doubt, I’ll be guilty of it again in the future.
 Not here, though.
 At the risk of coming across as more Parmenidean than I actually am, I know a woman when I see a woman and I know a man when I see a man.
 Like how I know a dog is a dog and not a cat even though both “species” generally have fur, a tail, and whiskers, not to mention four legs, two eyes, two ears, etc.